-When Kevin Costner stood in his field of dreams, he heard a voice say, “Build it, and they will come.”
-If you have seen the movie, you know what I’m talking about.
-When it comes to a content and SEO strategy, the saying “Build it, and they will come” is not that simple.
-Crafting an effective SEO strategy requires a lot of planning, research, and analysis.
+Worth with a global SEO agency to craft an effective SEO strategy requires a lot of planning, research, and analysis.
 However, the reward of building a solid SEO content marketing strategy is well worth the effort.

-In order to outrank your competitors and get visibility in Google’s search engine, it’s essential to find keywords with a decent amount of search volume and a low keyword difficulty score.
-Then, create high-quality content that’s relevant to what your potential new customers are actively searching for.
-If all of this seems overwhelming, you might want to consider hiring an SEO consultant to help you with your overall SEO strategy.
+In order to outrank your competitors and get visibility in Google’s search engine with your global SEO strategy, it’s essential to find keywords with a decent amount of search volume and a low keyword difficulty score.

-If you are ready to take a crack at it yourself, follow this step-by-step guide for building a data-driven content marketing pipeline that will rank in search engines for target keywords and bring new customers to your website.
+This is a step-by-step guide for building a data-driven content marketing pipeline that will support your search engine optimization rank for target keywords and bring new customers to your website.

-Pro tip: Start with finding the right keywords, then create a topic.
+Pro tip: Start with in depth keyword research to find the right keywords, then create a topic.
 DO NOT do it the other way around.
 Content should always start with SEO and keyword research.

 Conducting Market Research

-The first question want to ask yourself is, “What are people searching for in Google that my product or service offering can solve?”
+The first question want to ask yourself is, “What is my global audience searching for in Google that my product or service offering can solve?”